We've scoured 10 cities to bring you some of the best accessible tourist attractions in the UK.

 To ease any disappointment at not being able to access the house, there is a DVD of Dickens’ home that wheelchair and scooter users can view free of charge at the more accessible Portsmouth Museum.

-The D-Day Museum is some distance from the main Clarence Road, close to Southsea Esplanade.
+The D-Day Story is some distance from the main Clarence Road, close to Southsea Esplanade.
 There are Blue Badge parking bays at the nearest car park.
 However, it is some 150 yards from the museum itself.

 The only exhibition in the UK dedicated solely to June 6, 1944 and the liberation of Europe allows motorised scooters and wheelchairs in parts of the venue and you can borrow a wheelchair from reception.